Several queries have developed to help you use your EMR to create registries of patients who use opioids. They will allow you to identify patients:

 Note: This is just one component of the vast amount of work being done in the province on dealing with the issues associated with opioid use.
 More information will be added to this post when it becomes available.
 To learn more about opioid prescribing in the province, visit Health Quality Ontario’s post on Opioid Prescribing in Ontario.

 Step 1.
 Import the query into your EMR.
-Right now, you can only do this if you have either Telus PSS, QHR Technologies Accuro, or OSCAR EMRs.
+Right now, you can only do this if you have Telus PS Suite, Accuro by QHR Technologies, or OSCAR.
 You will likely need the help of your QIDSS, IT staff or other person who usually works with your EMR to do this.